Craig Anderson (ice hockey): Ottawa Senators (2011–2020)

-Anderson would miss parts of the 2016–17 season as he would take personal leave to support his wife in her battle with throat cancer.
-The Senators would acquire Mike Condon from the Pittsburgh Penguins in exchange for a fifth-round draft pick in the 2017 draft due to both Anderson's personal leave and backup goalie Andrew Hammond being injured at the beginning of the season.
-Despite this, Anderson would put up his best seasonal numbers since the 2012–13 season, with a 2.26 GAA and .926 save percentage in 40 games played.
+Anderson missed parts of the 2016–17 season as he took personal leave to support his wife in her battle with throat cancer.
+The Senators acquired Mike Condon from the Pittsburgh Penguins in exchange for a fifth-round draft pick in the 2017 draft due to both Anderson's personal leave and backup goalie Andrew Hammond being injured at the beginning of the season.
+Despite this, Anderson put up his best seasonal numbers since the 2012–13 season, with a 2.26 GAA and .926 save percentage in 40 games played.
 On March 11, 2017, Anderson set a team record for most wins by a goaltender when he won his 147th game, breaking the previous record set by Patrick Lalime.
 During the 2017 Stanley Cup playoffs, Anderson backed the Senators to an appearance in the Eastern Conference Final, losing to the Pittsburgh Penguins in seven games.
 Following the season, Anderson was the recipient of the 2016–17 Bill Masterton Memorial Trophy for perseverance, sportsmanship, and dedication to the sport of hockey.
 In September 2017, Anderson signed a two-year, $9.5 million contract, to begin in the 2018–19 season.

 In June 2018, it was revealed that Anderson had quietly requested a trade from Ottawa, with his agent Justin Duberman being quoted as saying that his client "had expressed his desire to move on from the Senators."
 By August, Anderson had seemingly changed his mind and hinted that some well-publicized discord within the Senators organization, which culminated in forward Mike Hoffman leaving the team after his girlfriend had been accused of harassing the family of All-Star defenseman Erik Karlsson, had been behind his earlier request to be moved.
 With Hoffman's departure, Anderson stated that he had hoped the "drama" had ended and he could again focus on hockey.

-On September 23, 2020, it was announced that Anderson would not be tendered a renewal of his contract with the Senators for the forthcoming 2020–21 NHL season.
+On September 23, 2020, it was announced that the Senators would not renew Anderson's contract for the forthcoming 2020–21 NHL season.
 Despite Anderson's desire to continue his NHL career at the time, his struggling performance over the previous three seasons and relatively old age proved too much for the Senators, who had been proceeding in a complete roster rebuild during this time.
 At the time of the end of Anderson's tenure with the Senators, he led all franchise goaltenders in regular season wins, playoff wins (tied), and games played.
 Additionally, he ranked second in shutouts and playoff games played, behind only Patrick Lalime.
 After the announcement, Senators GM Pierre Dorion stated that Anderson is "the best goalie we've ever had."